engineersamuel/splog/README.md

 ## Dependencies

-Splog has been tested on ruby 1.9 but is probably compatible with 1.8+
+Splog is compatible with Ruby 1.9+